Gatewood Galbraith: Legal career

 Galbraith's law practice focused on criminal law and personal injury civil actions.

-This case made U.S. legal history in a marijuana trafficking cases before the Kentucky Courts and the Honorable Judge John D. Minton, Jr. (then known as "hang 'em high Minton") in 2001/2002, when Judge Minton granted a stay in the case after the appeal in the case had been denied by the Kentucky Court of Appeals in 2001.
-Shortly after this, a review of tax law changes enacted the Marijuana Tax Stamp by the 2003 General Assembly.
-John D. Minton, Jr. was later elected to the Commonwealth Court of Appeals and then moved up to the Supreme Court and on March 3, 2011, Governor Steve Beshear's Communications Office released a press statement headed "Beshear signs landmark corrections reform bill into law" which decriminalizes personal use of up eight ounces of marijuana, reducing it to a ticketable offense.
+In a Kentucky marijuana trafficking case in 2001–02, Judge John D. Minton Jr. granted a stay after the appeal in the case had been denied by the Kentucky Court of Appeals in 2001.
+Shortly after this, a review of tax law changes led to the enactment of the Marijuana Tax Stamp by the 2003 General Assembly.
+On March 3, 2011, Governor Steve Beshear signed what he declared a "landmark corrections reform bill" into law which decriminalizes personal use of up eight ounces of marijuana, reducing it to a ticketable offense.

 Political activism

-He worked closely with his longtime friend and supporter Norm Davis, gun rights advocate, activist and founder of the grassroots organization "Take Back Kentucky" in support of "smaller government and preservation of our constitutional freedoms and rights with-in the commonwealth."
+Galbraith worked closely with his longtime friend and supporter Norm Davis, gun rights advocate, activist and founder of the grassroots organization "Take Back Kentucky", in support of "smaller government and preservation of our constitutional freedoms and rights with-in the commonwealth."

 Galbraith supported the legalization of recreational marijuana use, arguing that the framers of the US Constitution "did not say we have a Constitutional right to possess alcohol.
 They said we have a Constitutional right to privacy in our homes, under which fits the possession of an extremely poisonous alcohol.
 Now this is the law in Kentucky today.
 In fact, it is these rulings that keep the Kentucky State Police from kicking down the doors of people possessing alcohol in Kentucky's 77 'dry' counties right now and hauling their butts off to jail.
 Now Marijuana is a demonstrably less harmful substance than alcohol and presents far less of threat to public welfare.
 So it also fits in a person's right to privacy in their home.
 It's beyond the police power of the state as long as I don't sell it and it's for my own personal use."

 Galbraith appeared in the 2010 Michael P. Henning documentary film Hempsters: Plant the Seed, along with Woody Harrelson, Ralph Nader, Willie Nelson, Merle Haggard and Julia Butterfly Hill.
 He was featured in the documentary film A NORML Life.